 Property owners and lenders should pay close attention to this date.
 When a NOC expires in Florida, it becomes “void,” any payments made after such expiration will be considered “improper,” exposing the owner to the risk of having to pay for construction work twice.
 If the project (or payments for a project) are continuing beyond the one year period, owners and lenders must file a second Notice of Commencement before the first one expires!

 The statute does provide a single exception to this: “If the [construction] contract…expresses a period of time for completion for the construction of the improvement greater than 1 year, the notice of commencement must state that it is effective for a period of 1 year plus any additional period of time.”
 This will make the notice of commencement effective until that extended period of time.
 But, it must be enumerated specifically in the construction contract and the NOC.

-No. In Florida, this notice must be signed by the owner, but there isn’t a requirement that it be notarized.
+In Florida, this notice must be signed by the owner, but there isn’t a statutory requirement that it be notarized.

 No, the notice of commencement in Florida does not need to be terminated or released, and there is no process for filing a “Notice of Completion” or any other document to signify that the project has been completed.

 However, it is possible for a Florida Notice of Commencement to be terminated.
 The Florida statutes provide for this specifically in §713.132, stating that “an owner may terminate the period of effectiveness of a notice of commencement by executing, swearing to, and recording a notice of termination.”

 It’s most common to see notices of termination filed whenever the owner or lender did something wrong with the original NOC, and needs to “re-do” or re-file it.
 In this case, the first NOC will be terminated and a second NOC will be filed.
 Whenever a notice of termination is filed, any and all contractors and suppliers who contributed to the job beforehand should pay close attention…because their lien rights can be impacted.
 If unpaid, they will likely want to file a mechanics lien on the job.